make2explore/Tutorial-OpenCV-on-JetsonNano-with-CUDA-support/Enlarge-Swap/README.md

 ## 2. Enlarge the Swap Memory

 1. Run jtop command to get information about avalable RAM and Swap memory.
-You will see Swap=4GB and RAM=4GB
+If you have followed our above tutorial steps, You will see Swap=4GB and RAM=4GB.

 <img src="/Enlarge-Swap/screenshots/swap23.png" width="650">